viperproject/gobra-book/src/pure.md

 Hypothetically, if we could call non-deterministic functions in proof annotations, the verification verdict would become nondeterministic in turn.
 This is clearly undesirable; the same program shall either verify or not.
 To be precise, specifications are not executed like normal Go code, so we could not simply run a nondeterministic function and use its output.
-A call to a pure function is best thought as inlining the function, with the parameters substituted.
 The arguments might not be concrete, as in the above example, where we assert `Cube(n) >= 0` for an arbitrary positive integer `n`.

 If `Cube` had side-effects, `assert Cube(2) == 8` and `assert Cube(2) >= 8 && Cube(2) <= 8` could again not be treated as equivalent.